cmungall/owljs/README.md

 ## Running under node.js

-owl.js makes JVM calls to the OWLAPI, so it would be difficult to port this to a non-JVM js engine such as Node.
+owljs makes JVM calls to the OWLAPI, so it would be difficult to port this to a non-JVM js engine such as Node.
 The system is designed to be one component in an ecosystem, and may one day include a RESTful server using JSON-LD, allowing any kinds of client access to OWL capabilities.
-The same API may be preserved, allowing a node.js client to make RESTful calls to a jvm owl.js server as if it were talking to the JVM.
+The same API may be preserved, allowing a node.js client to make RESTful calls to a jvm owljs server as if it were talking to the JVM.

 # Why JavaScript?